(RE)PHRASING—SHAPING MUSIC WITH MODERN INSTRUMENTS"

 Exploring how affordances influence phrasing

-This four-year research project (2022-2026) aims to demonstrate how the affordances of modern musical instruments influence phrasing and expand our understanding of how they affect the approach to shaping musical ideas.
+This artistic research project explores how the affordances[1] of modern musical instruments, specifically clarinets, influence phrasing, aiming to deepen our understanding of their role in developing and shaping musical ideas.

-Phrasing is the performer's musical language, strongly linked to how well one masters one's instrument and can communicate musical ideas and interpretations.
-Instrumentalists have seen technical developments and innovations over hundreds of years, leading to the instruments we use today.
-Modern orchestral instruments are often very different from their historical predecessors, especially evident with woodwind instruments.
-The development has generally been toward more evenness through the registers, larger volume, and projection[1].
+Many perspectives exist on phrasing, ranging from language and emotion to physics.
+Phrasing is closely tied to how we interact with our instruments, which in turn connects to how these instruments are constructed.
+Like most woodwind instruments, the clarinet has seen technical developments and innovations over hundreds of years, leading to the instruments we use today.
+The development has generally been toward greater evenness across the registers, increased volume, and enhanced projection[2].
 Modern playing methodology is also highly focused on evening out the instrument's idiosyncrasies, aiming to make all notes through the registers have the same shape.
-But what happens when everything sounds the same?
-In this project, I explore how material and methodological properties influence my awareness of the clarinet’s qualities and my musical phrasing.
+In this project, I explore how material and methodological properties influence my interaction with the instrument and, consequently, my musical phrasing.

-I propose that affordances be categorized into two distinct areas: material affordances and co-affordances.
-Material affordances are the properties that define an instrument’s use.
-These properties can be influenced by the material (i.e., wood as a variable in this project), make, model, plating, keywork systems, construction methods, etc. Co-affordances are the specific interactions between the musician and the instrument that influence phrasing.
+I propose that affordances can be sub-categorized into two distinct areas: material affordances and co-affordances.
+Material affordances refer to properties that define an instrument’s use, influenced by factors such as the material (e.g., wood in this project), make, model, plating, keywork systems, construction methods, etc. Co-affordances involve the specific interactions between a player and an instrument that influence phrasing.
 Woods have different hardnesses and densities; these material affordances influence the instruments separately.
 Hardness affects response rate and dynamic impact, whilst density affects pitch.
-My findings are that the response rate and dynamic impact of the different material instruments are inversely proportional to each other.
-Another finding links density with the particular pitch tendencies of the various woods.
-Co-affordances are the interactions between the musician and the instrument that influence phrasing, dependent on fingers and keys closing or opening holes in woodwind instruments to achieve different notes.
-How these interactions form a specific phrase depends on how well the results align with or disrupt the intended musical trajectory and the maneuvering needed to counteract or reinforce them.
+My findings indicate that the response rate and the dynamic impact of the different woods are inversely proportional, while density correlates to each wood's particular pitch tendencies.
+Co-affordances are interactions, for example, fingers and keys closing or opening holes to produce different notes, that influence phrasing.
+They also involve other interactions of embouchure, air, and tongue that can influence phrasing.
+The way interactions shape a phrase depends on how well they align with or disrupt an intended musical trajectory and the adjustments needed to reinforce or counteract them.
+This project primarily focuses on the co-affordance of finger interactions, as this is one of the key influences on a phrase's musical trajectory.
+Experimenting with different materials and interaction patterns has expanded my ability to think beyond the properties of my instrument.

-Keywords: phrasing, affordances, co-affordances, modern orchestral instruments, period instruments, boxwood, grenadilla, mopane
+Keywords: phrasing, affordance, co-affordance, modern orchestral instruments, clarinet, boxwood, grenadilla, mopane, period instruments

 [2] Weinzierl S., Lepa S., Schultz F., Detzner E., Coler H., and Behler G. «Sound power and timbre as cues for the dynamic strength of orchestral instruments» The Journal of the Acoustical Society of America 144, p.
 1352-1353 (2018)